 All the methods are very useful for removing sticky residue without damaging the plastic’s surface.
 Follow any method that you find more convenient.

 1. What essential oil removes sticky residue?

 Ans.
-Pure lemon oil works well in removing residue from plastic surfaces and wood and glass.
+Pure lemon oil removes residue from plastic surfaces, wood, and glass.

 2. Does rubbing alcohol get rid of sticky residue from plastic surfaces?

 Ans.
 Isopropyl alcohol, also known as rubbing alcohol, works very well for removing label or adhesive residue from plastic surfaces.
 Soak a paper towel in isopropyl alcohol and wrap it around the residue surface.
 Let it be like that for 5-10 minutes, and then remove it.
 The residue will be dissolved and will be stuck with the paper towel.
 Clean and wipe the surface with a cotton cloth, and your plastic product will be residue-free.
 Although isopropyl alcohol is good at this job, according to my experience, the four methods mentioned above will work best for ordinary people.

 3. Can xylene be used for cleaning plastic surfaces for adhesives?

 Ans.
 Direct contact with xylene can damage plastic surfaces.
 However, a 50-50 mixture of xylene and isopropyl is generally used for removing stubborn labels or glue residue.